jinostrozam/Tasking/README.md

 ### Loading
 + If you want to use the loading function, you MUST add a ContentLoadingProgressBar in your layout name it loading.
-+ If you want to enable, disable, set not clickable or any other action while the progress bar is displayed, you can override the setEnableViews function.

 ### Up to you!
 + Star adding your code!